Underhill Avenue Stories: Arni and Bibsi.

-Sometimes I see her as a kind of living shrine.
-She is ninety two, close to the age my mother died.
-My mother left when I was three year old and I only saw her once again.
-When I look at Jamaican Arni I know I am looking at a woman who has spent almost a century in this world and I replace her wrinkled black face with that of my mother’s.
+Sometimes when I sit with Arni I see her as a kind of living shrine.
+She is ninety-two, close to the age my mother died.
+My mother left when I was three years old and I only saw her once again.
+When I look at Arni I know I am looking at a woman who has spent almost a century in this world and I replace her wrinkled face with that of my mother’s.
 They traveled the long road of life separately at the same time.
-Arni is from Jamaica and Bibsi, her daughter brought her to Brooklyn thirty years ago.
-Now they live together in this fifth floor rent controlled apartment in a stately brick apartment building around the corner from my store-front on Underhill Avenue.

-Bibsi was a good daughter and though we all knew her as Bibsi, her name is Mrs. Eunice Montgomery: Montgomery, like the famous World War Two British Field Marshal.
+Bibsi was a good daughter and though we all knew her as Bibsi, her given name is Miss Eunice Montgomery, Montgomery like the famous World War Two, British Field Marshal.
 Miss Montgomery is very proud of her name.
-Of course that was not her real name for like most Caribbean people she is the descendants of slaves and her actual family name is now forgotten.
+Of course that was not her real name for like most Caribbean people, she is the descendants of slaves and her actual family name is now forgotten.
 I was the traveler who became a friend.

-Bibsi had a little business on the side selling nickel and dime bags of street marijuan8 the likes of me.
-I’d ring the downstairs bell and wait and soon a voice crackles on the intercom asking: “Who?”.
-And she’d buzz me in and I walk up five flights to her door and knock discreetly.
-And the door cracks open and I see the whites of her eyes and she’s holding the door like keeping the whole world out and then she relents, I squeeze past and she ducks her head out into the corridor, looks both ways to check before closing the door and locking it.
-I can smell food cooking.
+Bibsi had a little business on the side selling nickel and dime bags of street weed.
+I’d ring the downstairs bell and wait with my dog and soon a voice crackles on the intercom asking: “Who?” and she’d buzz me in and I walk up five flights to the apartment and knock discreetly and the door cracks open and I see the whites of her eyes and she’s holding the door like keeping the whole world out and then relents, I squeeze past and she darts her head out into the corridor, looks both ways before closing the door and double locking.
+I can smell something cooking.

-I’m not the only one who visits.
-Most don’t stay, they get a bag and scuttle off into the mean streets but I like to spend time with Bibsi and when I learned her mother was down the corridor in her room I’d visit with her too.
-Bibsi and I do a little business and I’d roll a spliff and we’d smoke together and catch up on the news and soon I’d venture down the corridor to Arni’s room where she sits all day.
+I’m not the only one who visits for weed.
+Most don’t stay, they get a bag and scuttle off into the mean streets but I like to spend time with Bibsi and when I learned her mother was down the corridor I’d visit with her too.
+Bibsi and I do a little business and I roll a spliff with American Spirit tobacco and we smoke together and catch up on the news and soon I’ll venture down the corridor.

-Back up the hallway Bibsi’s ex husband Tony is standing in the doorway his face barely visible in the shadows.
+Back up the corridor Bibsi’s ex, Pretty Ray is visiting.
+He’s standing in the doorway, his face barely visible in the shadows.
 His twisted dreads hang down under a black woolen cap pulled down over his ears and his coat collar turned up stylishly like a toff.
 I don’t think he ever worked in America but always dresses like he slipped off the pages of Vogue magazine.
-He visits sometimes.

-A wind chime hanging from the frame of the kitchen entrance chimes when Tony brushes it as a he moves and sways like he’s dancing as he talks.
-His voice is thick and black and deep with a Jamaican brogue and he speaks from a place down in his chest.
-He’s a wizard, a shaman or a voodoo priest the way he looks and sounds, laughing to himself as he addresses nobody in particular with a plastic cup half-filled with white rum, Wray & Nephew White Over proof Jamaican Rum.
+A wind chime hanging from the frame of the kitchen entrance chimes when he brushes it as a he moves and sways like he’s dancing and he’s talking.
+His voice comes from his deeper parts, thick and black with a Jamaican brogue and he speaks from a place down in his chest, he’s a wizard, a shaman or a voodoo priest the way he looks and sounds, laughing to himself he addresses nobody in particular and he’s holding a plastic cup half-filled with Wray & Nephew White Over proof Jamaican Rum.

-Soon the winning lottery numbers will be announced on television and Bibsi is scrambling through her tickets and flipping the tv channels.
+Soon the winning lottery numbers will be announced on television and Bibsi is scrambling through her tickets and flipping through the TV channels.
 There are more lottery tickets, scratch cards, coupons from the super market, envelopes and bills, plastic bags on the kitchen table.
-I am squeezed into a space between the table and the stove and the TV within arm’s reach on the kitchen counter.
+I am squeezed into a space between the table and the stove and the TV on the kitchen counter.

 Fish head soup is bubbling on the stove today but it could have been cow’s foot or chicken’s feet or goat’s head.
 The white man tends to eat the white meat if you now what I mean and certainly not the fish eyes which island people consider a delicacy.
-The head has lots of nutrition but it doesn’t look appealing looking at me, bubbling on the stove close to my elbow leaning on the edge of the stove.
+The head has lots of nutrition but it doesn’t look appealing looking at me, bubbling on the stove close to my elbow.

 The dish rack is crowded.
 The shelves are stacked with more papers, plates and saucepans.
 A roach is running past the salt and pepper shakers.
 Then another.
 A couple of roach motels are scattered on the linoleum floor.
 They are like big match boxes with adhesive tape inside and the roaches get stuck in the motel where they die.
 Like the ad says: “You can check in but you can’t check out of the roach motel”.

-The kitchen clock strikes on the hour and makes the sound of bird songs.
-And here I sit night after night when I visit Bibsi and Arni in my old neighborhood in Brooklyn tonight listening to Tony’s stories.
-Tony was thrown out of Jamaica before he was twenty years old.
-He was a thug and a criminal and his father knew he was going to die on the streets of Kingston if he didn’t get out.
+The kitchen clock strikes on the hour and makes the sound of bird songs and here I sit night after night when I visit Bibsi and Arni in my old neighborhood in Brooklyn tonight listening to Pretty Ray’s stories.
+Pretty Ray was thrown out of Jamaica before he was twenty years old.
+He was a thug and a criminal and his father knew he was going to die on the streets of Kingston if he didn’t go.
 The police chief told him so too.
-Tony takes a plane to Miami and finds a bus that takes him to work on a Florida sugar plantation.
+Pretty Ray hears about work in America and he takes a plane to Miami and finds a bus that takes him to work on a Florida sugar plantation.

-Tony draws deeply on his Newport cigarette and takes another sip of rum.
+Pretty Ray draws deeply on his Newport cigarette and takes another sip of rum.
 “We were all young island men Andrew – oh God.
-Once a month the boss used to let these women into the camp, whores they were and we lined up:
+Once a month the boss used to let these women into the camp, whores they were and we lined up.

 One Sunday a white boss drives into the compound and clambers up into the back of his truck and announces work for those who want to earn extra cash on their day off.
-He’s a potato farmer and Tony says he’ll do it.
+He’s a potato farmer and Pretty Ray says he’ll do it.

-“Andrew, the potatoes grew in lines as far as the eye could see, miles of potatoes Andrew, so many potatoes and we had to pick ‘em off the ground and bag them.
-Heavy, heavy”, and he bends and crouches in the frame of the kitchen door and heaves a hundredweight onto his shoulder and staggers and throws it onto the back of the truck.
+“Andrew, the potatoes grew in lines as far as the eye could see, miles of potatoes Andrew, so many potatoes and we had to pick ‘em off the ground and bag ‘em, heavy, heavy Andrew”, and he bends and crouches in the frame of the kitchen door and heaves a hundredweight onto his shoulder and staggers and throws it onto the back of the truck.

-Tony’s peering at me from the shadows and Bibsi swings around and looking down into my face: “Look at me Andrew, let me see your eyes.
+Pretty Ray’s peering at me from the shadows and Bibsi swings around and looking down into my face: “Look at me Andrew, let me see your eyes.
 You got some, you know I don’t mean no insult Andrew but you got some black in you.”
 It was not the first time Bibsi had asked me this question.
-She often asked me.
-“Why you like us Andrew?
+She often asked: “Why you like us Andrew?
 Why you help us?”

 My father married three times and I was the issue of his second union, his second wife, a tall, long-legged handsome woman of Swedish and Spanish parents.
-So I was a bit of bastard in more ways than one, half Lithuanian and one-quarter Swedish and Spanish, born in Australia as World War two ended under the shadow of Hiroshima and the Holocaust.
+So I was a bit of bastard in more ways than one, half Lithuanian and one-quarter Swedish and Spanish, born in Australia under the shadow of Hiroshima and the Holocaust as World War two ended.
 I had one full brother eighteen months younger and a half-brother eight years younger.

 For myself, I was on my own journey and after leaving Australia would venture into some pretty dark corners myself more radical politics, whores and strangers than criminal behavior.
 And here in Brooklyn so many years later, so far from my roots, I told Bibsi and Tony I was pure white though perhaps in another lifetime I may have been black and in fact believed this might be true.